 The name of your monthly giving program should align with your broader nonprofit brand or goal.

 This nonprofit aims to provide developing countries with free drinking water and solve the water crisis in the world.
 The name of the program also perfectly aligns with the nonprofit.

 Testimonials can also be a great way to build your brand.
 They can act not only as social proof but also help in showing your donors that they are part of something bigger than themselves.
 Such peer statements become part of compelling social and psychological encouragement for donors to take action!

 Before you start to promote your monthly giving program, take a look at your database.
-Then segregate it according to the people you would be targeting.
+Then segment your list according to the people you would be targeting.

 Don’t start promoting your monthly giving program to everybody in your database.
 Instead, promote it to only those who would be most interested (and likely) to join it.

 Generally, your target audience would be small donors.
 You can talk about this monthly giving program to them as they would be more receptive to it

 Once your program has good credibility and feedback, you can start to promote your program to a broader audience.

 Promote your monthly giving program:

 No matter how good your program is, it will not be successful unless people (your target audience) know about it.